MLCSU CHCNHS

 • Overturn the original decision.

 The decision letter we send you will also include a summary of the discussion at the LRM and reasons for the decision.
-We aim to get this to you within 8 to 12 weeks.
+We aim to get this to you within two to three weeks.

 If the individual was eligible for Continuing Healthcare Funding for all or part of the period under consideration, reimbursement arrangements will be made.
 In some instances, we will make the payment to the care home and they will reimburse you.
 If so, we will explain in the outcome letter we send you.